 12 of 24

-Candytuft is hardy in zones 5 -9, and makes a wonderfull ground cover.
-In the confinement of containers, it blooms its heart out, while covering the base of the container.
-It may over-winter, if you plant it in your garden at the end of the season.Continue to 13 of 24 below.
+Candytuft is hardy in USDA Hardiness Zones 5–9 and makes a wonderful ground cover.
+In the confinement of containers, it blooms its heart out while covering the base of the vessel.
+It may overwinter if you plant it in your garden at the end of the season.Continue to 13 of 24 below.

 13 of 24